arnaudpourbaix/creature-editor/Features.md

 ### Search
 It is possible to use every possible criterias and even multiple criteria of the same attribute.
 In any search, it is possible to specify a context if applicable (organization, game, mod, edition, state).

-### Parallel (cool but time-consuming)
-It is possible to edit 2 creatures at the same time, useful to compare or copy values between them.